Gear for Wildlife Photography and Vlogging

 It’s difficult to find one camera bag that’s suitable for all occasions.
 My Backlight 18L is my day to day bag, it’s small and lightweight, but I can get all my camera gear, vlogging gear, the Mavic drone, and some snacks for a day out.

-For longer sessions and when I want to bring a hide, the slider, or other bulky items, I go with the Ajna F-Stop or the Tetras 500 (discontinued).
-If I’m going camping and need lots of gear I take the Ajna insert and use my large Osprey Kestrel 68 backpack.
+For longer sessions and when I want to bring a hide, the slider, or other bulky items, I go with the Backlight 45L Elite.
+If I’m going camping and need lots of gear I take an insert and use my large Osprey Kestrel 68 backpack.

 Clothes for wildlife photography